sparrowstack/sparrowstack/README.md

 SparrowStack is the modular “stack” of components powering the Sparrow AI Agent framework.
 Written in TypeScript from the ground up, it provides a type‑safe environment for building, testing, and deploying AI agents.

 It comprises framework‑agnostic classes (e.g., `Tool`, `SystemPrompt`, `StructuredOutput`) capable of generating provider‑specific schemas.
-Together, these modules stack to form the Sparrow AI Agent framework.
+Together, these and other core modules stack to form the Sparrow AI Agent framework.

 ### Multi Provider Support